Laravel-Backpack/PermissionManager/README.md

 Please note:
 - this will make ```auth()``` return the exact same thing as ```backpack_auth()``` on Backpack routes;
 - you only need this if you want to use ```@can```; you can just as well use ```@if(backpack_user()->can('read'))```, which does the exact same thing, but works 100% of the time;
+- when you add new roles and permissions, the guard that gets saved in the database will be "backpack";

 7) [Optional] Disallow create/update on your roles or permissions after you define them, using the config file in **config/backpack/permissionmanager.php**.
 Please note permissions and roles are referenced in code using their name.
 If you let your admins edit these strings and they do, your permission and role checks will stop working.